BAM-PFA/Drive2Piction/README.md

 * Configure logger to note any FTP error codes that are returned
 * Figure out workflow with staff to handle renaming rejected files
 * Maybe autocorect common filename errors (spaces, accented Latin characters)
 * Make things rely less on explicit absolute paths.
+* `chmod` the rejected files so they can be edited in bulk
+* Reconfigure the check on already-processed files so they are skipped altogether (save logging time/space, etc.)